iPhone inside 30 mins? Germany’s Arive brings consumer brands to your door, raises €6M – TechCrunch

-In Europe and the US we are very much getting used to groceries being delivered within 15 minutes, with a huge battleground of startups in the space.
-Startups across Europe and the US have raised no less than $3.1 billion in the last quarter alone for grocery deliveries within 10 or 20-minute delivery promises.
+In Europe and the U.S. we are very much getting used to groceries being delivered within 15 minutes, with a huge battleground of startups in the space.
+Startups across Europe and the U.S. have raised no less than $3.1 billion in the last quarter alone for grocery deliveries within 10- or 20-minute delivery promises.
 But all are scrambling over a market where the average order size is pretty low.
 What if it was in the hundreds, and didn’t require refrigeration?

 This is probably going to be the newest “15/30minute” consumer battleground, as high-end consumer goods come to last-mile deliveries.

-The latest to Arive in this space is… arive – a German-based startup that delivers high-end consumer brands within 30 minutes.
-It’s now raised €6 million in seed funding from 468 Capital, La Famiglia VC and Balderton Capital.
+The latest to arrive in this space is… Arive — a German-based startup that delivers high-end consumer brands within 30 minutes.
+It has now raised €6 million in seed funding from 468 Capital, La Famiglia VC and Balderton Capital.

-But stacking its shelves with well-known brands and spinning up last-mile delivery logistics, Arive is offering fitness products, cosmetics, personal care, homeware, tech and fashion.
+By stacking its shelves with well-known brands and spinning up last-mile delivery logistics, Arive is offering fitness products, cosmetics, personal care, homeware, tech and fashion.
 Consumers order via an app, with the delivery coming via a bike-only fleet in 30-minutes or less.

 The behavior it’s tapping into is already there.
-It seems the pandemic has made us all work and play from home, leaving foot traffic in inner cities still below pre-Covid levels.
+It seems the pandemic has made us all work and play from home, leaving foot traffic in inner cities still below pre-COVID levels.

 Arive says it works directly with brands to offer a selection of their products for on-demand delivery, offering them a new distribution channel to a new type of customer that wants speed and convenience.

-arive is currently available in Munich and has recently launched in Berlin, Frankfurt, and Hamburg.
+Arive is currently available in Munich and has recently launched in Berlin, Frankfurt and Hamburg.
 The 30-minute delivery guarantee means it doesn’t need as many micro fulfillment centers as grocery players, helping it to keep infrastructure costs low.

-Maximilian Reeker, co-founder of arive, said: “While the space for hyper-fast grocery delivery is increasingly crowded, we found the brands we love are still stuck in a three-day delivery scheme.
+Maximilian Reeker, co-founder of Arive, said: “While the space for hyper-fast grocery delivery is increasingly crowded, we found the brands we love are still stuck in a three-day delivery scheme.
 For today’s time-poor consumers, this is too long.”

 Bardo Droege, investor at 468 Capital, commented: “Our cities are dynamic, fast-moving places, and people living there want the tools and services that reflect their lifestyles so it’s no wonder the 15-minute groceries category has taken off so quickly.
-We’re confident the arive team will take this on.”
+We’re confident the Arive team will take this on.”